 On the long drive up the coast, the barn at Meyers Grade is a landmark for locals, the spot where we breathe a sigh of relief that we're nearly home.
 I tried to convey that sense of home and comfort by harkening back to old folk art traditions: simple forms and contrasting cool and warm colors for an almost quilt-like effect.

 This tension between the familiar and the discomfiting is also at the heart of Rocky Point.
-Is the fog is encroaching or receding; the edge of the bluff may reveal an endless view or an abyss?
+Is the fog is encroaching or receding?
+Will the edge of the bluff reveal a view or an abyss?
 And why, despite the fog, is the foreground filled with improbably vibrant colors?
 It's a sort of glass-half-empty/glass-half-full Rorschach test.

 The barn at Black Point on The Sea Ranch is one of my favorite subjects—it always has something new to say, no matter how many times I paint it.
 Where Will You Go, How Will I Find You is a meditation on loss.
 In contrast, Portal is a happy and life-affirming celebration of the elation we feel standing at the edge of the Pacific.